ON THIS PAGE: You will learn about the different types of treatments doctors use for children with retinoblastoma. Use the menu to see other pages.

 Bone marrow transplantation/stem cell transplantation

-For some children with Stage IV extraocular retinoblastoma, a bone marrow transplant may be recommended.
+For some children with stage IV extraocular retinoblastoma, a bone marrow transplant may be recommended.
 The child is first treated with high doses of chemotherapy (and/or radiation therapy) to destroy as many cancer cells as possible, then the transplantation takes place.
-A stem cell transplant is a medical procedure in which healthy, highly specialized cells, called hematopoietic stem cells, are given to a patient, either to replace bone marrow that contains cancer or to help the patient’s bone marrow recover after other cancer treatment.

 Remission and the chance of recurrence